kesne/subscriptions-transport-uws/README.md

 A GraphQL websocket server and client to facilitate GraphQL subscriptions.
 Based on [subscriptions-transport-ws](https://github.com/apollostack/subscriptions-transport-ws), built on [µWS](https://github.com/uWebSockets/uWebSockets).

+## Importing

+Importing the client and the server modules are done separately.

 ## Client
 ### `Constructor(url, options)`
 - `url: string` : url that the client will connect to